 Jennifer was Poetry Editor of Bombay Gin.
 And, she was an Associate Editor for the poetics journal, Something on Paper.
 She loved working with poets and writers as a faculty liaison during the Summer Writing Program at the Jack Kerouac School.

 Jennifer runs The Social Academic, a blog about managing your online presence in the Higher Education world.
 It was named #35 of the to 100 Higher Education blogs by Feedspot in 2020.
 Jennifer van Alstyne shares feature interviews and in-depth advice articles each month.

 She writes articles and book chapters about social media for academics.
 And, was an invited speaker at the All Day All Night 24-hour global conference for education sector communicators and digital marketers.

 Her primary area of research is place, landscape, and representations of nature in poetry.
 She’s published peer-reviewed and popular articles about poetry and literature.
 As a poetry critic, she was a book reviews editor, and reviewed contemporary poetry collections.

-Jennifer lives in Louisiana with her fiancé, Matthew M. Pincus and their two rescue cats, Bartlet and Ash.
+Jennifer lives in California with her fiancé, Matthew M. Pincus and their two rescue cats, Bartlet and Ash.